chyidl/chyidlTutorial/root/raspberrypi/RaspberryPiPrj/FONA808Pi/README.md

 $ sudo vim /boot/config.txt
     enable_uart=1   # Add this line to the end of the file
+$ reboot

-# install PPP and the serial console "screen"
+# To test the serial connection, we are going to install PPP and the serial console "screen"
 $ sudo apt-get update
 $ sudo apt-get install ppp screen
 $ sudo screen /dev/serial0 115200
-> AT
+> AT  # Type in
-< OK
+< OK  # FONA talking back
 > Ctrl-A and typing :quit

 Using the Cellular Connection